phaustin/quantecon-example/book/docs/numpy.md

 ### Creating Arrays

-As we\'ve seen, the `np.zeros` function creates an array of zeros.
+As we've seen, the `np.zeros` function creates an array of zeros.

 You can probably guess what `np.ones` creates.